AQ-MedAI/PRGB/README.md

 ### Chinese Dataset Performance Comparison

-The table below shows the performance of various state-of-the-art models on Chinese datasets, sorted by Overall score from high to low. **Bold** values indicate the best experimental results, and ***italic bold*** values indicate the second-best experimental results.
+The table below presents the performance of various state-of-the-art models on Chinese datasets, sorted by Overall score from highest to lowest. **Bold** values indicate the best experimental results, and ***italic bold*** values indicate the second-best experimental results.

 | Models                        | Overall | Multi-Level Filter  | Composition         | Reasoning       |
 | ----------------------------- | ------- | ------------------- | ------------------- | --------------- |